Chenhaley/WikiRing/README.md

 # WikidRing
 # Righteous tarnished, what brings thou here?

-# Dost thou aspire to become the Elden Lord?
+ Dost thou aspire to become the _Elden Lord_?